syncfusion-content/flutter-docs/Flutter/datagrid/pull-to-refresh.md

 ## Customizing the refresh indicator

 SfDataGrid displays the [RefreshIndicator](https://api.flutter.dev/flutter/material/RefreshIndicator-class.html) for `pull to refresh` action.
-So, you can set the Color and background color of refresh indicator by using [ThemeData.accentColor](https://api.flutter.dev/flutter/material/ThemeData/accentColor.html) and  [ThemeData.canvasColor](https://api.flutter.dev/flutter/material/ThemeData/canvasColor.html) properties.
+So, you can set the color and background color of refresh indicator by using [ThemeData.accentColor](https://api.flutter.dev/flutter/material/ThemeData/accentColor.html) and  [ThemeData.canvasColor](https://api.flutter.dev/flutter/material/ThemeData/canvasColor.html) properties.

-You can also change the Stroke width and displacement of refresh indicator by using `SfDataGrid.refreshIndicatorStrokeWidth` and `SfDataGrid.refreshIndicatorDisplacement` properties.
+You can also change the stroke width and displacement of refresh indicator by using `SfDataGrid.refreshIndicatorStrokeWidth` and `SfDataGrid.refreshIndicatorDisplacement` properties.

 {% tabs %}
 {% highlight Dart %}